 let a = the length of each side of the cube.

 Now we can solve for a in terms of d:

 This means that the volume V is:

 Volume of Cube: 24.0563

 GeeksforGeeks has prepared a complete interview preparation course with premium videos, theory, practice problems, TA support and many more features.
 Please refer Placement 100 for details

 - Percentage increase in volume of the cube if a side of cube is increased by a given percentage

 - Find the diagonal of the Cube

 - Program for Volume and Surface Area of Cube

-- Program for cube sum of first n natural numbers
+- Program for volume of Pyramid

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.